Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 Texas man accidentally shoots girlfriend while aiming at ex-girlfriend.

-As we continue our low information outreach today, San Antonio man faces criminal charges after he accidentally shot his girlfriend while aiming at his ex-girlfriend.
+As we continue our low-information outreach today, San Antonio man faces criminal charges after he accidentally shot his girlfriend while aiming at his ex-girlfriend.

 Local authorities say the incident took place early yesterday.

-The man's ex-girlfriend had unexpectedly arrived at his house, and a verbal altercation ensued.
+The man's ex-girlfriend had unexpectedly arrived at his house and a verbal altercation ensued.

-She was rushed to the hospital in critical condition.
+In the process, she was rushed to the hospital in critical condition.

 Her status has since been upgraded to stable.

-Who do you think they've voted for?
+Who do you think they voted for?

-The off-season oh, National Journal.
+Oh, National Journal.

-I just we're gonna get into this in greater detail.
+We're going to get into this in greater detail.

 This should not come as a surprise.